 I’ll tell you what’s wrong with me.
 My shopping cart was stolen last night.
 Along with my bag of beer cans and the last of my personal belongings –a pair of baggies, two raggedy sweatshirts, a few pairs of crew socks, the old pair of combat boots, my toothbrush.
 And my canteen– the only thing I had managed to save from the war.
 I feel sick to my stomach because my canteen’s gone.
 That’s what’s wrong with me.

 And why don’t I get a life.
 This is my life.
 And I’ll tell you one thing — to acquire this life of mine I didn’t beg, steal or borrow.
 Call me a bum, go ahead.
 I didn’t take anything away from you.
 You don’t support me.
 Your tax money doesn’t do a damn thing for me.
 I am self-supporting.
 Like it that way.

 And I have peace of mind, knowing that I don’t have anything to contribute to your bullshit wars, bloated bureaucracies nor do I help finance your Park Avenue Apartment or the upkeep of your chauffeured limousine.
 Go ahead, call me a bum.
-And I will call you an ignorant a-hole.
+And I will call you an ignorant fool.
 Fair enough.